Breast cancer classification: MammaPrint and BluePrint

-The MammaPrint gene pattern is a commercial-stage 70-gene panel marketed by Agendia, that was developed in patients under age 55 years who had lymph node negative breast cancers (N0).
+MammaPrint is a 70-gene panel marketed by Agendia, developed in patients under age 55 years who had lymph node negative breast cancers (N0).
 The commercial test is marketed for use in breast cancer irrespective of estrogen receptor (ER) status.
 The test is run on formalin fixed, paraffin-embedded tissue.
 MammaPrint traditionally used rapidly frozen tissue but a room temperature, molecular fixative is available for use within 60 minutes of obtaining fresh tissue samples.

 A summary of clinical trials using MammaPrint is included in the MammaPrint main article.
-The available evidence for Mammaprint was reviewed by California Technology Assessment Forum (CTAF) in June 2010; the written report indicated that MammaPrint had not yet fulfilled all CTAF criteria.
-MammaPrint has 5 FDA clearances and is the only FDA cleared microarray assay available.
+MammaPrint was first approved for clinical use by the FDA in 2007.
 To be eligible for the MammaPrint gene expression profile, a breast cancer should have the following characteristics: stage 1 or 2, tumor size less than 5.0 cm, estrogen receptor positive (ER+) or estrogen receptor negative (ER-).
 In the US, the tumor should also be lymph node negative (N0), but internationally the test may be performed if the lymph node status is negative or positive with up to 3 nodes.

+MammaPrint has been validated in a prospective Phase III randomized controlled trial, MINDACT and a prospective registry study, FLEX.
+Several clinical trials are ongoing investigating the role of MammaPrint in additional treatment settings, including neoadjuvant therapy.

 One method of assessing the molecular subtype of a breast cancer is by BluePrint, a commercial-stage 80-gene panel marketed by Agendia, either as a standalone test, or combined with the MammaPrint gene profile.
+BluePrint classifies breast tumors into luminal-type, HER2-type or basal-type.

-Other DNA assays and choice of treatment
+Other prognostic and predictive tests

-The choice of established chemotherapy medications, if chemotherapy is needed, may also be affected by DNA assays that predict relative resistance or sensitivity.
-Topoisomerase II (TOP2A) expression predicts whether doxorubicin is relatively useful.
-Expression of genes that regulate tubulin may help predict the activity of taxanes.
+Given the limitations of gene expression profiling tests, such as long turnaround times and high costs, statistical models and more complex artificial intelligence models were developed to stratify recurrence risk and predict treatment response.